Wednesday 1:00-3:00, Thursday 1:00-2:00 pm, and by appointment

 Course Accessibility

-Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center by visiting https://disability.ufl.edu/students/get-started/.
+Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center by visiting https://disability.ufl.edu/students/get-started/Links to an external site..
 It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.

 Students are allowed to record video or audio of class lectures.
 However, the purposes for which these recordings may be used are strictly controlled.
 The only allowable purposes are (1) for personal educational use, (2) in connection with a complaint to the university, or (3) as evidence in, or in preparation for, a criminal or civil proceeding.
 All other purposes are prohibited.
 Specifically, students may not publish recorded lectures without the written consent of the instructor.